NeguliSimanis/memedieval/README.md

 * images should be named like this: frame_small

 ## Testing
-If BattleCheat is active in the battle scene, you can:
+If BattleCheat is active in the battle scene:
-* instantly win battle by pressing "w"
+* press "w" - instantly win battle
-* get free meat by pressing "m"
+* press "m" - get free meat